quirinpa/vim.css/README.md

 Commands may have two letters.
 In this case they specify both.
 There are also commands that are only meant to be combined with others.

-**Command parameters** use labels to specify values for commands.
+**Command parameters** use labels to specify command parameters.
-If you omit a parameter either a default value is used, or all values are assumed.
+If you omit a parameter either a default, or all values are used.

 The following sections are separated by category.
 The titles of their sub-sections are usually gcc preprocessor macros.
 They receive parameters as arguments and generate